 Figure C-1.
-Disaggregated Demand Model Sectors, Subsectors, and End Uses
+Disaggregated demand model sectors, subsectors, and end uses

 Analysis was conducted using geographic units developed in harmony with Imagine Austin, Austin's comprehensive plan.
 The geographic units are known as the Delphi, Trends, and Imagine Austin (DTI) polygons and they divide the city into 230 contiguous polygons.
 The area coverage by the DTI polygons includes the City of Austin's full and limited purpose jurisdictions as well as the city's extra-territorial jurisdiction, as shown in Figure C-2.
-Census blocks within the DTI polygons were used to create a comprehensive 2010 baseline count of the population and number of single-family and multifamily residential units in the polygon.
+Census blocks within the DTI polygons were used to create a comprehensive 2010 baseline count of the population and number of single-family and multi-family residential units in each polygon.
 Employment estimates were also generated for each polygon.
 These baseline and projected demographics are the primary drivers of water use in the city.
 So, for each DTI polygon, the tool provides an estimate of existing and future water demands by sector, subsector, and end use.